peterkhe1999/CheatSheet/OSCP/README.md

 # Active Directory Introduction and Enumeration

-Members of **Domain Admins** are among the most privileged objects in the domain.
+If an attacker compromises a member of **Domain Admins** group (often referred to as domain administrators), they essentially gain complete control over the domain.

 An AD instance can host more than one domain in a domain tree or multiple domain trees in a domain forest.

-While there is a Domain Admins group for each domain in the forest, members of the **Enterprise Admins** group are granted full control over all the domains in the forest and have Administrator privilege on all DCs.
+While there is a "Domain Admins" group for each domain in the forest, members of the **Enterprise Admins** group are granted full control over all the domains in the forest and have Administrator privilege on all DCs.

 ## Active Directory - Manual Enumeration